apache/trafficserver/doc/reference/configuration/records.config.en.rst

 :file:`records.config` file are set automatically when you set configuration options in Traffic Line.
-After you modify the :file:`records.config` file, run the command :option:`traffic_line -x` to apply the changes.
+After you modify the :file:`records.config` file, run the command :option:`traffic_ctl config reload` to apply the changes.
 When you apply changes to one node in a cluster, Traffic Server automatically applies the changes to all other nodes in the cluster.